ConfederacyOfGaia/Gaia/session-prep.md

 # Session 3

-## Starting Point
+____
+- **Date:** The 12th of Peaksummer, in the 32nd year of the Reign of the Great Golden Dragon.

-This session picks up early in the morning of the fourth day, immediately after the wight attack.
+- **Starting Point:** This session picks up early in the morning of the fourth day, immediately after the wight attack.
 Marcus has woken everyone up and gets them on the road as early as possible, before dawn.

 ## Fourth Day (12th of Peaksummer)